 Samosir Island on Lake Toba is a truly dreamy location.
 The water glistens blue and the hills are bright green, like being in the Alps.
 Most hotels have lake front/lake view rooms and there are a plethora of lake view restaurants to choose from.
 Most hotels are located in TukTuk, the tourist town.

 Lake Toba and Samosir Island are home to the Batak people, who have their own language and culture.
 The island is dotted with traditional houses – some of which are hotels or tourist destinations, but many are still family homes.
-One of the main things to do on Samosir Island is to find out about this culture.
+One of the main things to do on Samosir Island is to explore this culture.

-- Visit the Stone Chairs of Siallagan – near Tomok village, this open air museum has preserved several traditional Batik houses, some of which are still used as family dwellings.
+- The Stone Chairs of Siallagan – near Tomok village, this open air museum has preserved several traditional Batik houses, some of which are still used as family dwellings.
 It also contains the Stone Chairs of Siallagan, where the Batak King used to hold meetings.

 Where to stay and eat at Lake Toba?